Frequently Asked Questions

 Your "Payment History" file in IU Bursar Pay shows only the payments you made on the account.
 You will not see payments made by your student or any other authorized payer.
 Only the student will have access to the entire history of IU Bursar Pay payments.

 Is there a penalty for a returned IU Bursar Pay payment?

 Yes.
 Electronic payments are treated in the same manner as paper check payments.
 Therefore, returned IU Bursar payments are subject to the same penalties: You may be assessed a returned payment fee of 5% of the amount of the payment with a minimum fee of $27.50.
-QP payments used to release an encumbrance for registration which are subsequently returned will result in the cancellation of your classes.
-You could also be required to make future payments in guaranteed funds only, be subject to late payment fees and the loss of University services.
+Payments used to release an encumbrance for registration which are subsequently returned will result in the cancellation of your classes.
+You could also be required to make future payments in guaranteed funds only, be subject to late payment fees and the loss of University Services.

 I received an email notification that I have a new bill on IU Bursar Pay.
-Does this mean that I will not receive a paper bill in the mail
+Does this mean that I will not receive a paper bill in the mail?

 My IU Bursar Pay payment was returned by my bank (insufficient funds, incorrect account number, etc.) Was the payment attempted a second time?